 - Location: the first step is to define the site where the PV plant will be built.
 Once the site is uploaded or created in pvDesign (the two options are available), the topographical and meteorological data, the horizon profile, and the surface albedo are calculated by pvDesign (the latter two can be seen in the "Energy" tab").
 Custom topography and meteorological data files can also be uploaded, by following the instructions found in the How to upload your topography and How to upload your meteorological data to pvDesign.

 - Gridpoint: here, the type of connection facility (Switching and Breaking Station or Substation) and grid connection requirements (Power factor) are defined.
-For more information on this, you can check How to design your substation and How does the Power Factor Tool in pvDesign work? articles.
+For more information, you can check How to design your substation and How does the Power Factor Tool in pvDesign work?.

 - Energy: check the horizon and albedo data, add a monthly albedo profile if you wish to, PV module losses, inverter auxiliary losses, and much more.
 You can also edit some advanced parameters (U-factor and IAM loss model).

 - Costs: this is the last step before creating the design.
 Here, you can create price templates that will be automatically used to calculate the CAPEX and LCOE using any of the quantities that pvDesign quantifies (such as the entries of the BOQ).
 The tool includes default price estimates taken from IRENA's reports (International Renewable Energy Agency).

 Clone a design & compare

-Want to create a new iteration of a certain design while changing just a few parameters to compare the effect in the results?
+Want to create an iteration of certain design while changing just a few parameters to compare the effect in the results?
 Our clone design feature allows you to start a new design based on the inputs of an already created design.
 This can help you create as many iterations as you want and thus be able to compare different scenarios in a very quick and efficient way.
 To compare your design, select up to 25 from your project page, and click on Compare.